-Washington has more taxis per capita than any other American city!
-DC taxi rates are based on a "meter" system, meaning you will be charged a base fare (\$3.00) and for each additional 1/6 mile (\$0.25).
+Norfolk taxi rates are based on a "meter" system, meaning you will be charged a base fare (\$3.00) and for each additional mile (\$2.1).
 Additionally, you will be charged for each minute you spend in a cab when it is traveling under 10 miles per hour.
 It is proper to tip the taxi driver and a good idea to carry cash since not all taxis are equipped with card readers.
 It is recommended you plan your travel before using a taxicab so that you can know the approximate cost.